thejsway/thejsway/manuscript/chapter08.md

 You know how to identify a character by its index.
 To access it, you use the **brackets notation** `[]` with the character index placed between the brackets.

+!!! warning

-W> Trying to access a string character beyond the string length produces an `undefined` result.
+    Trying to access a string character beyond the string length produces an `undefined` result.

 ```js
 const sport = "basketball";